Fredovsky/MGA-Wiper-Delay-Controller/README.md

 - Arduino as ISP
 - Other AVR programmers supporting ISP protocol

-Flash the provided Arduino sketch to the ATtiny85 before installation.
+Flash the provided Arduino sketch to the ATtiny85 using the ISP connector on the PCB.

 ### Physical Installation